 - We take care of our tools.

 There are countless ways to meet the needs of the curriculum while using the outdoor setting.
-Here are some ideas to get you started!
+Here are some ideas to get you started:

 - Do an outdoor read-aloud, using a retelling beach ball or comprehension cube for review.

-- Allow free writing time in journals.
+- Allow independent writing time in their writer’s notebooks.

 - Practice writing letters, sight words, parts of speech, prefixes/suffixes, etc. with sidewalk chalk.

-- Bring out one chair for outdoor ‘author’s chair’.
+- Bring out one chair for outdoor Author’s Chair.

-- Practice/perform a reader’s theater skit outdoors.
+- Practice/perform a readers’ theater skit.

 - Create a relay race that incorporates counting.